strongloop/strongloop.com2/_posts/2019-08-07-july-milestone.md

 ### Supporting and Documenting Transactions

 We also worked on bridging the gap between LoopBack 3 and 4 in terms of exposing transactions from repositories in [PR #3397](https://github.com/strongloop/loopback-next/pull/3397).
 We've introduced sugar API `beginTransaction()` at the repository level, which delegates work to the data source that belongs to it to start a transaction.

 With it, we've created `TransactionalRepository` interface that is meant to be used with connectors that support transactions and `DefaultTransactionalRepository` which can be used for CRUD repositories that support transactions.
 Once a transaction object is obtained from `beginTransaction()`, it can be passed into any CRUD calls made for the models attached to the backing datasource.
 The user can then either call `commit()` or `rollback()` actions for the transaction object to persist or revert the changes made.

 Note that only select SQL connectors support transactions to use this feature.
-For more information, check out the documentation [here](https://loopback.io/doc/en/lb4/Using-database-transactions.html).
+For more information, check out the [documentation](https://loopback.io/doc/en/lb4/Using-database-transactions.html).

 ### Connector Reference